SolidWallOfCode/libswoc/doc/code/IPSpace.en.rst

 cancel out another, or to do selective erasing of ranges.

 As an example, consider the case where the payload is a bitmask.
-It might be reasonable to keep empty bitmasks in the container, but it would be reasonble to decide the empty bitmask and any address mapped to it should removed entirely from the container.
+It might be reasonable to keep empty bitmasks in the container, but it would also be reasonble to decide the empty bitmask and any address mapped to it should removed entirely from the container.
 In such a case, a blender that clears bits in the payloads should return :code:`false` when the result is the empty bitmask.

 Similarly, if the goal is to remove ranges that have a specific payload, then a blender that returns :code:`false` if :arg:`lhs` matches that specific payload and :code:`true` if not, should be used.

-There is a small implementation wrinkle, however.
-Because the blending logic cannot assume the result of blending a payload with an equal payload results in the same payload, it must do a test to determine the result.
-I.e. if :arg:`lhs == rhs` for the arguments, it cannot be assumed that after the blend :arg:`lhs` remains unchanged (consider the bitmask unsetting blender earlier).
-The blender may want to return something special in this case, which can be detected by comparing :code:`&lhs == &rhs`.
-If true then this is the test case, otherwise it is not.
+There is a small implementation wrinkle, however, in dealing with unmapped addresses.
+The :arg:`color` is not necessarily a :code:`PAYLOAD` and therefore must be converted in to one.
+This is done by default constructing a :code:`PAYLOAD` instance and then calling :code:`blend` on that and the :arg:`color`.
+If this returns :code:`false` then unmapped addresses will remain unmapped.

 History
 *******